BriChavez/spark_fun/README.md

 ## Description

-_{Code review to showcase what i have learned regarding spark.
-Takes info from a csv, cleans it up, asks it questions, and saves the dataframe as a parquet}_
+_Code review to showcase what i have learned regarding spark.
+Takes info from a csv, cleans it up, asks it questions, and saves the dataframe as a parquet_

 ## Setup/Installation Requirements